Combe Grove Volunteering Club

 Now that government restrictions allow, we are delighted to launch The Combe Grove Volunteering Club and invite members to take part and learn a new skill.
 Volunteering has been demonstrated to benefit personal wellbeing and the social aspect of volunteering is a great way to connect with others safely as we come out of lockdown.

-The Volunteering Club launches on the 29th April and this project is a great opportunity for members to learn from Dermot in a safe and healthy environment.
+The Volunteering Club launched on 29th March and this project is a great opportunity for members to learn from Dermot in a safe and healthy environment.
 Working alongside our apprentices, you will get to meet other members and work alongside our team as part of the Combe Grove community.

 Lauren and Joel, estate apprentices

 Dry-stone walling as a traditional technique that has been around for the last 5,000 years, dating back to the Neolithic period.
 This craftmanship helps bond heritage to the landscape in a beautifully aesthetic and ecological way.
 Dermot and the Estate Team are stripping and rebuilding the dry-stone walls from the foundations, working around the curvature of the land, reducing the need to remove or destroy any existing trees or flora.

 In keeping with our ecological principles, dry-stone walling also provides habitat for many species of lichens, mosses and liverworts.
 When maturing, unlike regular stonework, dry-stone walls form small holes that allow for wildflowers, amphibians, and other small mammals to seek protection, hibernate, and find safe haven.
 Rebuilding the dry-stone wall in the spring assures that all of these mammals will be free of hibernation with no disruption to their seasonal calendar will occur.

 Take part for a morning, an afternoon or spend a day on the estate and enjoy a healthy lunch of fresh bread and homemade soup.